ivanzakharov/docs/development-guidelines/overview.md

 ### Interaction with user

+- No basic UI functionality (filtering, sorting, exporting to Excel etc.) can be limited with new customization/extension.

 - Any function of the should lead to some result.
 The result can be an any message of change in the interface (for example, opening a form).

 - It is forbidden to have any interaction with user, requires his answer, within the transaction.